MicrosoftDocs/OfficeDocs-AppCompliance-pr.de-DE/Apps/teams/aros-cloud-aps-attender.md

 ms.topic: article
 ms.service: attestation
 certification_type: attested
-description: Alle verfügbaren Sicherheits- und Complianceinformationen für attender, seine Datenverarbeitungsrichtlinien, Microsoft Cloud App Security App-Kataloginformationen und Sicherheits-/Complianceinformationen in der CSA STAR-Registrierung.
+description: 'Alle verfügbaren Sicherheits- und Complianceinformationen für attender, seine Datenverarbeitungsrichtlinien, Microsoft Cloud App Security App-Kataloginformationen und Sicherheits-/Complianceinformationen in der CSA STAR-Registrierung.'
 zone_pivot_groups: app-info-data-security-compliance-privsection-zerotrust
-ms.openlocfilehash: 1e240874d8ce8a1e4ce0b05a5e2883ecbae96983
-ms.sourcegitcommit: 58c50d1704196178455927329748485b40dd7880
-ms.translationtype: MT
-ms.contentlocale: de-DE
-ms.lasthandoff: 03/17/2022
-ms.locfileid: "63553494"
 ---
-# <a name="attender"></a>Attender
+# <a name="attender"></a>Teilnehmer

 <p></p>
 <img alt="Publisher Attestation: The information on this page is based on a self-assessment report provided by the app developer on the security, compliance, and data handling practices followed by this app.
 Microsoft makes no guarantees regarding the accuracy of the information." src="../media/attested.png" width="650" />